FreakC-Foundation/FreakC/README.md

 3.x releases are the finest releases of FreakC, they removes all the unnecessary commands/functions, as well as adding many new useful features like:
 <li>Useful variables</li>
 <li>Useful functionalities like if statements, for loops, plus/minus by 1 operators and more</li>
-<li>The compiler in much more well-built than all the previous releases</li>
+<li>The compiler is much more well-built than all the previous releases</li>

 ## The removal of FCShell
 FCShell had always been a great tool for devs, but being so busy and stressed right now, I can't not make any updates for it.
 You can say that I'm lazy, yeah I'm actually pretty lazy.
 If I have time, I would bring back FCShell.
 I am still having fun making FreakC, but I don't have times for it.